 Factbox-Countries respond to heart inflammation risk from mRNA shots

-(Reuters) - Some countries have halted altogether or are giving only one dose of COVID shots based on so-called mRNA technology to teens following reports of possible rare cardiovascular side effects.
+(Reuters) - Some countries are limiting the use of COVID-19 shots based on so-called mRNA technology to younger people following reports of possible rare cardiovascular side-effects.

 Europe's drug regulator said in July it had found a possible link between a very rare inflammatory heart condition and COVID-19 vaccines from Pfizer/BioNTech and Moderna.